-Exempt activities are commonly where waste is recycled into new products or reused.
+Exempt activities are commonly used where waste is recycled into new products or reused.
 The tonnages of waste reported in the exempt activity data returns will be a direct estimate of waste generated.
 In some cases, waste may travel to exempt sites via a licensed/permitted site, but the input minus outputs approach used with the licensed/permitted site dataset minimises the risk of double counting.

-Data returns from 156 complex exempt activities registered in Scotland between 1 November 2011 and 31 October 2012 were used to report on C&D waste (EWC Chapter 17) generated.
-These exempt activities were registered under Paragraphs 7, 9, 19, and 45, and together they accounted for 37% of the 427 exempt activities that submitted returns and 44% of the overall tonnage handled by exempt activities in Scotland.
+Data returns from complex exempt activities registered in Scotland between 1 July 2012 and 30 June 2013 were used to report on C&D waste (EWC Chapter 17) generated.
+These exempt activities were registered under Paragraphs 7, 9, 19, and 45, and together they accounted for 35% of the 615 exempt activities that submitted non-nil returns and 63% of the overall tonnage handled by exempt activities in Scotland.